VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/application/{id}/policies** expects the "vitalManToken" session cookie to
+* **/application/{id}/policies** expects the "vitalAccessToken" session cookie
-be included in the request and returns some info about the policies part of the
+to be included in the request and returns some info about the policies part of
-application identified by "id".
+the application identified by "id".
 Response example:

     ```json
     {